 This means that over a year, if I were fully booked, I would’ve lost nearly $5,000 in potential profit if I had used Airbnb’s Smart Pricing.
 That’s a lot of cash.

 Another downside of the Airbnb smart pricing calculator is that it lack customization options.
-You can set a minimum price, but you can’t set a base price.
-This means that if your minimum price is higher than what the tool recommends, it will set the price the same for each day.
+You can set a minimum price and a maximum price, but you can’t set a base price.
+This means that if your minimum price is higher than what the tool recommends, or the maximum price lower, it will set the price the same for each day.
 That obviously isn’t optimal.

 What you really want, is to vary prices around a base price (that you can set), so that the lower bound of the range is roughly your minimum price.
 That’s why third party tools use this method.